 Some of the most common forms of medical malpractice include:

 Many other forms of medical negligence exist, including the early discharge of a patient.

-If you believe you have been a victim of medical malpractice, contact someone from our team as soon as possible to discuss your options.
-Our medical malpractice attorneys from Rosenberg & Gluck, L.L.P. have years of experience in pursuing Nassau County cases just like yours.
+If you believe you have been a victim of medical malpractice, contact a personal injury lawyer from our team as soon as possible to discuss your options.
+Our medical malpractice attorneys from Rosenberg & Gluck, L.L.P. have years of experience in pursuing Nassau County medical malpractice cases just like yours.

 New York, like all other states, observes a statute of limitations for filing a medical malpractice lawsuit.
 Under this law, plaintiffs who believe they have grounds for medical malpractice cases must file an action with the appropriate court system within a certain time frame.

 Failure to comply with this rule could result in a judge dismissing the case, although there could be exceptions to this strict deadline in some situations.
-We can help ensure you meet this deadline if you contact our team in time.
+A medical malpractice attorney from our law firm can help ensure you meet this deadline.

 An important exception to the statute of limitations exists in New York.
 The limited discovery rule applies to situations in which a plaintiff may not reasonably discover an injury until after the standard statute of limitations passes.